 Below is a list of occupations associated with other communications:

 Who Is Getting a Bachelor’s Degree in Other Communication & Journalism?

 At the countrywide level, the racial-ethnic distribution of other communications majors is as follows:

 |Hispanic or Latino||54|

-Students from other countries are interested in Other Communications, too.
+Other Communications appeals to people across the globe.
 About 1.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 How Much Do Other Communication & Journalism Majors Make?

 Bachelor’s Degree Starting Salary